 Modifications are not the only way that hydrology and hydraulics are affected.
-Direct water usage also has impact potential.
+Direct water usage also has the potential to impact these.
 Additionally, domestic water uses are also affected by the quality of the water.

 There is one surface water supply intake in the subwatershed.
-It is the intake for the Mt.
-Clemens water treatment plant, which is a public water supply.
+It is the intake for the Grosse Pointe Farms water treatment plant, which is a public water supply serving Grosse Pointe and Grosse Pointe Farms.
+The city of Highland Park (outside of the LSCW) also shares this intake to supply water to its water treatment plant.
 The location of the intake can be seen in Figure 2-14.
 Although the water is treated before distribution, the quality of the water can be affected by the water quality in Lake St. Clair.
+The other communities are serviced by the DWSD water supply system which gets its water from surface intakes on the Detroit River, which is outside of the subwatershed.